ARMmbed/mbed-os-5-docs/docs/api/bluetooth/Gap.md

 You may query the currently used PHY using `readPhy()`, which returns the result through a call to the registered event handler.
 You may register the handler with `setEventHandler()`.
 The events inform about the currently used PHY and of any changes to PHYs, which the controller or the peer may trigger autonomously.

+#### Data Length (over-the-air MTU)

+In addition to modulation schemes, MTU (Maximum Transmission Unit) size also strongly affects throughput.
+Newer controllers will allow you to negotiate bigger MTUs.
+Since each packet contains overhead bigger packets maximise throughput.

+There are two separate MTUs to consider: the ATT_MTU (maximum attribute size) and Data Length.
+ATT_MTU is dealt with in `GattServer` and `GattClient`. `Gap` only deals with Data Length which is the maximum size of the packet that carries attributes which are fragmented across many such packets.
+ATT_MTU and Data Length are independent of each other.

+The default value of Data Length supported by all controllers is 23 octets.
+If both controllers support Data Length Extension and a higher value is negotiated `onDataLengthChange` in the `Gap::EventHandler` will be called.

 ### GAP class reference

 [![View code](https://www.mbed.com/embed/?type=library)](https://os.mbed.com/docs/development/mbed-os-api-doxy/class_gap.html)